smahaffie/Chicago_HS_Finder/README.md

 # 122project

 Overview:
-This project uses public data on Chicago Public Schools and user background and preferences to generate a list of schools that meet the user’s specifications and are ranked based on academic criteria and distance from the user’s home.
+This project uses public data on Chicago Public Schools and user inputted-background and preferences to generate a list of schools that meet the user’s specifications and are ranked based on academic criteria and distance from the user’s home.

 The data we use comes almost exclusively from http://cps.edu/SchoolData/Pages/SchoolData.aspx.

 Libraries to install:
 Googlemaps: pip install -U googlemaps